isaacmast/linkedin-pdf-to-json/README.md

         "- Self-starter who enjoys learning in a fast-paced environment. ", "- Always excited to learn a new skill to help create the best possible product. " ],
+    "education": [
+        {
+            "school": "Eastern Mennonite University",
+            "basicInfo": [
+                "Bachelor of Science (B.S.)",
+                "Computer Science",
+                "2012 - 2016"
+            ],
+            "grade": "Career GPA: 3.49",
+            "activitiesAndSocieties": "Association for Computing Machinery (ACM) Club, Table Tennis Club, intramural sports" },
+        {
+            "school": "Lancaster Mennonite School"
+        }
+    ],
     "workExperience": [
         {
             "jobTitle": "Software Development Intern",
             "organization": "Smartly by Pedago, LLC",
             "startDate": "June 2016",
             "endDate": "Present",
-            "duration": "3 months",
+            "duration": "4 months",
             "responsibilities": [
-                "- Helped maintain and implement new features for Smartly, a mobile-friendly online learning platform by Pedago.", "- Operated in an agile software development environment using the scrum management framework coupled with a continuous integration workflow for a very communicative and efficient working atmosphere. ", "- Created and published a Node.js module to npm for Smartly called linkedin-pdf-to-json, which is a JavaScript recursive descent parser Node.js command line tool for storing extracted LinkedIn profile PDF text in JSON.
-View the source code at https://github.com/isaacmast/linkedin-pdf-to-json.", "- Utilized development tools and programming techniques such as Gulp.js, bower, npm, and test-driven development to help create scalable and maintainable code. ", "- Gained valuable experience with AngularJS, Ruby on Rails, PostrgreSQL, Cordova, Node.js, Chrome DevTools, AWS, Git, Bitbucket, and Unix. "
+                "- Helped maintain and implement new features for Smartly, a mobile-friendly online learning platform by Pedago.", "- Operated in an agile software development environment using the scrum management framework coupled with a continuous integration workflow for a very communicative and efficient working atmosphere. ", "- Created and published a Node.js module to npm for Smartly called linkedin-pdf-to-json, a JavaScript recursive descent parser Node.js command line tool for storing extracted LinkedIn profile PDF text in JSON format, which can then be printed to the console or written and saved in a file.
+View the source code at https://github.com/isaacmast/linkedin-pdf-to-json.", "- Utilized development tools and programming techniques such as Gulp.js, bower, npm, and test-driven development to help create scalable and maintainable code. ", "- Gained valuable experience with AngularJS, Ruby on Rails, PostrgreSQL, Cordova, Node.js, Chrome DevTools, Facebook JavaScript SDK & Graph API, AWS, Git, Bitbucket, and Unix. "
             ]
         },
         {